 In 2016, Patrick extended a contract with Stewart-Haas Racing but without GoDaddy as a sponsor.
 Nature's Bakery came as a new sponsor of Patrick's #10 Chevrolet.
 Danica finished 24th in the points although he didn't score top 10 results.
 Her best result was 11th place at Charlotte's Bank of America 500.

 At Talladega's GEICO 500, Patrick had a crash which she described as "the worst of her career".
 Luckily, she escaped injuries.

 In the renamed 2017 Monster Energy NASCAR Cup Series, Patrick stayed with Stewart-Haas Racing for the fifth season in a row.
 The team switched from Chevrolet to Ford.
 Nature's Bakery terminated its sponsorship, causing a lawsuit.
 Aspen Dental becomes a new sponsor.
 She ended a season 28th in the points, with just one top 10 finish over the season.

 In 2018, Danica decided to pull out from racing.
 He made final NASCAR start at Daytona 500, not finishing the race in the #7 Premium Motorsports Chevrolet.

 Danica published autobiography in 2006

 As one of the world's most popular female racers, Danica Patrick is very influential in media, having numerous appearances in commercials, TV shows, music videos, comics or video games.
 In May 2006, she published an autobiography „Danica: Crossing the Line“.
-In December 2016, she announced plans to release a second book „Pretty Intense“ in January 2018.
+The second book, named „Pretty Intense“, came in December 2017.